Ji-Peng/PQRV/Kyber_HZZ24/README.md

 Derived from https://github.com/UIC-ESLAS/Kyber_RV_M3, with minor adjustments to suit our development environment.
+The Kyber_RV_M3 project is licensed under Apache-2.0.